manifold-systems/manifold/docs/docs.md

 }
 ```

-Here you can make the component type of `List` the self type so you can use the `getChildren` method type-safely from
+Here you can make the component type of `List` the Self type so you can use the `getChildren` method type-safely from
 subtypes of node:

 ```java